-CBD Access & Benefit Sharing
+Access & Benefit Sharing

-Much of the work of botanic gardens and herbaria depends on gaining access to and exchanging new plant material.
-To fulfil the objectives of the Convention on Biological Diversity (CBD) and the new Nagoya Protocol on Access and Benefit Sharing (adopted in October 2010 and entered into force on the 12th of October 2014), we need to acquire new material legally and share benefits from our uses of this material fairly and equitably with its providers.
+Much of the work of botanic gardens and herbaria depends on gaining access to and exchanging plant material.
+To fulfil the objectives of the Convention on Biological Diversity (CBD) and the Nagoya Protocol on Access and Benefit Sharing (adopted in October 2010 and entered into force on the 12th of October 2014), botanic gardens need to acquire new material legally and share benefits from the use of this material fairly and equitably with its providers.

 All gardens are now facing the challenge of working out how to conduct their important scientific and conservation work in line with new and rapidly developing national and international laws and regulations related to access and benefit-sharing (ABS).

 BGCI, in collaboration with the Royal Botanic Gardens Kew, has created a suite of learning modules on access and benefit sharing, essential for those working in botanic gardens.
 Access the learning modules here